Health & Well-being

 Once it is discovered that a child is ill parents will be notified.
 Parent, guardian or parent authorized person must pick up the child within thirty (30) minutes.
 If the parent or guardian cannot be reached in a timely manner, staff will contact supplied emergency contacts.
 Therefore, it is important that emergency forms are always up to date.

 Ill children sent home may not return to the Center unless they have been symptom free for 24 hours.
 This policy has been established for the health and safety of your child as well as the staff and the other children.
-Please do not ask staff to make exceptions.
+No exceptions will be made.

 Communicable Diseases